 WHAT RECORD ARE WE ATTEMPTING TO BREAK?

 World’s Largest Maths Lesson – Mass Participation, Multi Venue Record.

-The activity and resources will be available to download for a 30 minute lesson which must take place between 11:00 and 11:30 hours, UK time in October 2018.
+The activity and resources available to download above, are for a 30 minute lesson which must take place between 11:00 and 11:30 hours, UK time in October 2018.